Critical thinking for kids is one of the most important skills in life. It is also an essential 21st-century skill.

 Encourage questions and foster curiosity in children

-One of the biggest impediment of logical reasoning is the confusion of correlation and causation8.
+One of the biggest impediments of logical reasoning is the confusion of correlation and causation8.

 Final Thoughts On Critical Thinking For Kids

 Critical thinking matters not only for kids but also for adults.
-It’s an important thing that we need to teach children through not only our words but also our action.
-However, teaching critical thinking to kids is not enough.
-We need to model how to use this valuable skill in our daily life parenting.
-Reflective thinking is also what sets us apart from bad parenting.
+It’s one of the most important thing we must teach children through not only our words but also our actions.

 - 1.Fisher A. Critical Thinking: An Introduction.
 Cambridge university press; 2011.